Eclouf/Linux-AD/README.md

 # Active Directory join scripts

-This project contains shell scripts to automate joining a Linux machine to an Active Directory domain and optionally configure an automatic CIFS share mount.
+This project contains shell scripts to automate joining a Linux machine to an Active Directory domain with advanced network shares and sudo permissions configuration.

 ## Prerequisites